 Click image to enlarge.

-We tidied up these early designs to make them presentable, then ran tests with current users of the software.
+We then ran tests with current users of the software.
 Testers were asked to perform a basic workflow of updating the code on a certain group of sites using this new interface.

 Click image to enlarge.